ibexa/documentation-developer/docs/search/activity_log_search_reference/logged_at_criterion.md

 ## Example

-The following example is to match all activity log groups not older than a day:
+The following example is to match all activity log groups that are not older than a day:

 ```php
 $query = new ActivityLog\Query([